-Moreover, by splitting the 32 byte buffers into two 16 bytes buffer sections which are coupled to either I/O bus 32 $\,^{20}$ or system bus 26, the number of storage buffers can be increased with minimal impact on the performance of the FIFO as related to the capacitive loading on signals clocking data in or out of the storage registers.
-This is accomplished because for every two buffers added (in parallel) only half 25 the capacitive loading is added to the loading of clock signals on each bus.
+Moreover, by splitting the 32 byte buffers into two 16 bytes buffer sections which are coupled to other I/O bus 32 or system bus 26, the number of storage buffers can be

-Additionally, by having two 16 byte buffers in series, once one of the 16 byte buffers is filled with data, such as in a read operation, the data can be transferred to the other 16 byte 30 buffers in series therewith, while the other two parallel buffers accumulate data.
+Additionally, by having two 16 byte buffers in series in each leg, once one of the 16 byte buffers is filled with data, such as in a read operation, the data can be transferred to the other 16 byte buffers in series therewith, while the other parallel leg is accumulating data.
 Hence, there is no time lost in either accumulating data, or transferring the data from one bus to the other.

-35 The logic for controlling the operation of the FIFO 124 is supplied by FIFO Control Circuit 123.
+The logic for controlling the operation of the FIFO 124 is supplied by FIFO Control Circuit 123.

 A particular I/O device 28 may write to system memories 24 or 26 via I/O bus in bandwidths of either 1, 2 or 4 bytes (i.e., 8, 16 or 32 bits).
-During writes to system memory by ${40}$ an I/O device 28, the first transfer of write data is initially stored in the FIFO buffer 125A or 125B.
+During writes to system memory by an I/O device 28, the first transfer of write data is initially stored in the FIFO buffer 125A or 125B.
 The I/O bus expected address generation circuit 120 calculates the next expected, or contiguous, address.
-The next contiguous address is checked against the subsequent I/O address to 45 verify if the subsequent transfers are contiguous or not.
+The next contiguous address is checked against the subsequent I/O address to verify if the subsequent transfers are contiguous or not.
 If contiguous, the second byte or bytes of write data is sent to the same FIFO buffer 125A or 125B.
 The FIFO receives data at asynchronous speeds of up to 40 megabytes per second from the I/O bus 32.
-50

-This process continues until either buffer 125A or 125B is full with a 16-byte packet of information or a non-contiguous address is detected.
+This process continues until either buffer 125A or 125B is full with a 16-byte packet of information or a non- 30 contiguous address is detected.
 On the next clock cycle, assuming that buffer 125A is full, the data in buffer 125A is transferred to buffer 125C.
-Similarly, when buffer 125B is full, all of its 55 contents are transferred to buffer 125D in a single clock cycle.
-The data stored in the buffers 125C and 125D is then written to system memory via an i486 burst transfer at the system bus operational speed.
-The operation of FIFO buffer 124 during a write to system memory by an I/O device is 60 thus continuous, alternating between buffers 125A and 125B, with each emptying into adjacent buffer 125C or 125D, respectively, while the other is receiving data to be written to system memory.
-The FIFO buffer 124, then, optimizes the speed of data writes to system memory by (i) 65 anticipating the address of the next likely byte of data to be written into memory and (ii) accommodating the maximum speed of write data from the FIFO buffer to system memory via the system bus 76.
+Similarly, when buffer 125B is full, all of its contents are transferred to buffer 125D in a single clock cycle.
+The data stored in the buffers 125C and 35 125D is then written to system memory via an i486 burst transfer at the system bus operational speed.
+The operation of FIFO buffer 124 during a write to system memory by an I/O device is thus continuous, alternating between buffers 125A and 125B, with each emptying into adjacent buffer 40 125C or 125D, respectively, while the other is receiving data to be written to system memory.
+The FIFO buffer 124, then, optimizes the speed of data writes to system memory by (i) anticipating the address of the next likely byte of data to be written into memory and (ii) accommodating the maximum 45 speed of write data from the FIFO buffer to system memory via the system bus 76.